 19. Make a Block Tower

 There are so many ways to incorporate learning with blocks.
-Kids can match base colors, practice their counting skills or just let their imagination run wild while developing color recognition and matching skills.
+You can challenge your kiddos to match base colors, practice their counting skills, or just let their imagination run wild while developing color recognition and matching skills.
+The possibilities are endless!

 Learn More: Kidadl